Vietnam.vn - Nền tảng quảng bá Việt Nam

 “All things are formed by causes and conditions,

-The Five Elements are included in yin and yang.
+The Five Elements are included in Yin and Yang.

 According to the concept of the people here (the owner of the temple), the Five Elements Lady often has a supporting role in occupations related to elements such as farming, which is related to elements such as Lady Tho, Lady Thuy; fishing, which is related to Lady Thuy, Lady Moc...
 The Ladies have great power, always indirectly affecting occupations in society.
 Thus, there is no occupation that is not related to the Five Elements, especially the sea occupation.
 In the thinking of the coastal people in this area, from fishing equipment to fishing space and even living space, all have a close relationship with the Ladies.
-Boats are related to Lady Moc, Lady Kim, Lady Hoa, water is related to Lady Thuy, the shore is related to Lady Tho...
+Boats are related to Lady Moc, Lady Kim, Lady Hoa, water is related to Lady Thuy, shores are related to Lady Tho...

 Source